Fellowship applications will be accepted in spring 2015.

 Postdoctoral Curatorial Fellowship

-Consideration is given to candidates working in fields represented by the Gallery's permanent collections.
+Consideration is given to candidates working in fields represented by the Gallery's permanent collections of European and American art.
+Placements are available in the departments of Dutch and Flemish painting, nineteenth and twentieth century painting, modern and contemporary art, and photographs.
 The doctoral degree in art history (or the equivalent in countries outside the United States) must be or have been officially conferred within three years of the start date of the fellowship.
 Applicants from all backgrounds are encouraged to apply.
 This is an international program.

 Kress Interpretive Fellowship